Frans Wildenhain: Pond Farm

 In the months after her emigration to the U.S. in 1940, Marguerite had almost no word of the whereabouts of her husband.
 From May 10 (the day of the German invasion of the Netherlands) until September 10, 1940, she wrote unmailed letters to him, in the form of a diary, as she slowly worked her way across the U.S., from New York to California.
 These letters have since been published in Marguerite: A Diary to Franz Wildenhain edited by Dean Schwarz (2004).
-In 1942, she settled at Pond Farm, an artists’ colony near Geurneville, California, established by Gordon and Jane Herr, who had been in contact with the Wildenhains in the Netherlands in 1939.
+In 1942, she settled at Pond Farm, an artists’ colony near Guerneville, California, established by Gordon and Jane Herr, who had been in contact with the Wildenhains in the Netherlands in 1939.

 After a separation of about seven years, Frans and Marguerite Wildenhain were finally reunited in 1947, when at last he was granted a visa.
 He too joined the community at Pond Farm, where he worked as an artist and teacher with his wife, fiber artist Trude Guermonprez, jewelry designer Victor Ries, and the Herrs.

 Later years

 By 1950, the Wildenhain's marriage had fallen apart, and Frans then accepted an offer to join the faculty of the School of American Craftsmen (now School for American Crafts) at the Rochester Institute of Technology in Rochester, New York, where he taught for 20 years.
-Among his graduate students were future noted ceramicist Ron Meyers, for whom he served as MFA thesis advisor.
-Frans and Marguerite’s divorce became final in 1952, and Frans subsequently remarried, to Marjorie McIlroy (who died in 1967), and then to Elisabeth (Lili) Brockardt, a weaver and textile artist.
+Among his graduate students were future noted ceramicist Ron Meyers, for whom he served as MFA thesis advisor, and the late Alec Hazlett, who was a ceramicist in Rochester New York.
+Frans and Marguerite's divorce became final in 1952, and Frans subsequently remarried, to Marjorie McIlroy (who died in 1967), and then to Elisabeth (Lili) Brockardt, a weaver and textile artist.
 He died in Rochester in 1980.